 Damages Children May Qualify to Collect

-Furthermore, children who lose a parent may be eligible for compensation for loss of financial and educational support.
-Minor children, or those who are under the age of 25 under the Florida wrongful death statute, also can collect compensation for loss of parental guidance, instruction, and companionship, as well as for mental suffering.
+Children who lose a parent may be eligible for compensation for the loss of financial and educational support.
+Minor children, or those under the age of 25, may also collect compensation for loss of parental guidance, instruction, and companionship, as well as for mental suffering.

-Minor children generally will receive more compensation than adult children, as they are more likely to be dependent on their parents for support.
+Minor children generally receive more compensation than adult children, as they are more likely to depend on their parents for various forms of support.

 Compensation for the Estate of the Deceased

-The estate of the deceased also has independent claims in a wrongful death case against those who are responsible for the death.
-Florida Statutes § 768.21(6) allows the personal representative of the estate to recover the following forms of compensation:
+The deceased’s estate may also have an independent claim against those responsible for the death.
+Florida Statutes § 768.21(6) allows the personal representative of the estate to recover compensation for:

 - Lost earnings between the date of injury and the date of death